creasyw/Courses/learn_haskell/note_ch6.md

 **if the combining function is lazy in its first argument, foldl may happily return a result where foldl' hits an exception.**

+In general, the `foldr` is most commonly used when transforming lists (or other foldables) into lists with related elements in the same order.
+It is also effective to transform infinite lists into other infinite lists (*TODO* example needed...).

 The other very useful fold is `foldl'`.
-It can be thought of as a foldr with these differences:
+It can be thought of as a `foldr` with these differences:

-- foldl' conceptually reverses the order of the list.
-One consequence is that a foldl' (unlike foldr) applied to an infinite list will be bottom; it will not produce any usable results, just as an express reverse would not.
-Note that foldl' (flip cons) []==reverse.
+- `foldl'` conceptually reverses the order of the list.
+One consequence is that a `foldl'` (unlike `foldr`) applied to an infinite list will be bottom; it will not produce any usable results, just as an express reverse would not.
+Note that `foldl' (flip cons) []==reverse`.
-- foldl' often has much better time and space performance than a foldr would for the reasons explained in the previous sections.
+- `foldl'` often has much better time and space performance than a `foldr` would for the reasons explained in the previous sections.

-You should pick foldl' principally in two cases:
+`foldl'` should be picked principally in two cases:

 - When the list to which it is applied is large, but definitely finite, you do not care about the implicit reversal (for example, because your